Sleep Tracker Technology

 How do these new technologies compare with the gold standard sleep test using brain waves?

 Generally, the more popular, 'big name’ devices are relatively accurate for estimating sleep, but the struggle to estimate sleep stages.
 In other words, these devices can usually tell when you are asleep, but they are not very good at telling what sleep stage you are in (2).
-The accuracy of most sleep apps and other, less well-known sleep trackers is usually unknown.

 What are the potential benefits?